 After adding Direct Causes, navigate to Improvements on the left side of the page.

-Add a brief overview of your improvement idea by typing it into the “add a new improvement” box.
+Add a brief description of your improvement idea by typing it into the “add a new improvement” box.
 Then select Add or press Enter.

 As you work through the improvements for this job, you will likely visit this Improvements page multiple times to update them.